 Visit St. Nicholas Cathedral in the Old Town and climb the 365 steps of the tower for breathtaking panoramic views of the city.

-Gruyeres - Gruyères is famous for its namesake cheese and is one of Switzerland’s most visited tourist attractions.
+Gruyeres - Gruyères is renowned for its namesake cheese and is one of Switzerland’s most visited tourist attractions.

-This medieval village offers intriguing museums and traditional restaurants serving regional cheese specialties like fondue and raclette.
+This medieval village offers intriguing museums and traditional restaurants serving regional cheese specialties: fondue and raclette.

-Gstaad - Gstaad, a charming town favored by many celebrities, is delightful and worthy of admiration by any visitor.
+Gstaad - Gstaad, a small town favored by many celebrities, is charming and worthy of any visitor’s admiration.

 Stroll down the central pedestrian street, where you might encounter a famous actor or artist.